-Prescription drug abuse may begin because a person desires the mind-altering effects of the substance.
-When a person misuses their personal prescription or uses another person’s medication to self-treat a physical or mental health problem, it’s also considered drug abuse.
+Prescription drug use may begin because a person desires the mind-altering effects of the substance.
+When a person misuses their personal prescription or uses another person’s medication to self-treat a physical or mental health problem, it’s also considered drug use.

 - Ativan (lorazepam)